KVLKarthik/PowerBI/README.md

 # PowerBI
 Power BI models and DAX measures developed across project workflows, with focus on data modeling, evaluation metrics, and interactive reporting.
+Ongoing repository of DAX expressions and Power BI logic